 In his twenties, Canteloube joined a group of composers centered around Vincent d’Indy, all of whom valued folk music and sought to incorporate it into their work, in contrast to other musical movements of the twentieth century.
 Canteloube’s compositions are heavily inspired by local music traditions.

 His beloved work Chants d'Auvergne builds off of local musical forms and is sung in Occitan.

 Born into a musical household, Nadia Boulanger was notable both as an advocate of new works and as a preserver of classical music history.
 She composed songs, chamber music, and an orchestral work but moved away from composition in the early 1920s.

 After this, her career centered on teaching composition, including to 20th century American composers Bernstein and Copland.
 She also gave performances on keyboard instruments, premiering Copland's Symphony for Organ and Orchestra in 1925.

-She promoted lesser-known classical works — advocating her sister’s compositions and recording a definitive set of madrigals by Monteverdi, the most comprehensive collection of its time.
+She promoted lesser-known classical works — advocating for her late sister Lili’s compositions and recording a definitive set of madrigals by Monteverdi, the most comprehensive collection of its time.
 Boulanger also conducted, and in 1936 she became the first woman to conduct the London Philharmonic Orchestra.

 Tailleferre was a piano prodigy and entered the Paris Conservatoire at age 12.

-After impressing Satie so greatly that he dubbed her his “musical daughter,” she later became the only female member of Les Six, a group of prominent French composers including Milhaud and Poulenc.
+After impressing Satie so greatly that he dubbed her his “musical daughter,” she later became the only female member of Les Six, a group of prominent French composers that included Milhaud and Poulenc.

 In addition to composing operas, orchestral works, chamber works, and repertory for solo piano, Tailleferre was sought after as a composer of music for film and ballet.
 Towards the end of her life, she gained an interest in composing music for children.